awarenessxz/java-web-app/react-frontend/doc/WEBPACK.md

 # Overview on webpack configuration

 ## Configuration Files
-- `tsconfig.json`: config for type checking (Note that we will be using babel for code transpilation although we can do it here too)
+- `tsconfig.json` - config for type checking (Note that we will be using babel for code transpilation although we can do it here too)
-- `.babelrc`: config for code transpilation
+- `.babelrc` - config for code transpilation
-- `wepack.config.js`: config for webpack to bundle javascript files
+- `wepack.config.js` - config for webpack to bundle javascript files
-- `.eslintrc`: config for lint
+- `.eslintrc` - config for lint
-- `package.json`: npm dependency manager
+- `package.json` - npm dependency manager

 ## Dependencies